MartinRaczSzerelo/pixel-audio/readme.md

 All modes store audio as unsigned 8-bit mono at 48 kHz, except for 16-bit PNG.
 - For lossless compression, use PNG.
 - Use AV1 for smoother audio. (mostly recommended for long term use)
-- Use WebM as an alternative.
+- Use WebP as an alternative.

 Note: in AV1, the higher frequencies might get cut off in smaller regions of audio, if lower frequencies dominate more. (listen to example files)